algosup/2024-2025-project-1-fpga-team-2/documents/management/management_artifacts.md

 ## Work Breakdown Structure
-There is the WBS you can follow the mainlines of the project by clicking [here](https://docs.google.com/spreadsheets/d/16v3bma5pIHKOiImc8hbItDxhyRA7LEEg1ulyBQdK0RM/edit?gid=2090769529#gid=2090769529).
+Here is the WBS.
+You can follow the mainlines of the project by clicking [here](https://docs.google.com/spreadsheets/d/16v3bma5pIHKOiImc8hbItDxhyRA7LEEg1ulyBQdK0RM/edit?gid=2090769529#gid=2090769529).

 ## Gantt Chart
 You can view the Gantt Chart Expectation for the project timeline [here](https://docs.google.com/spreadsheets/d/16v3bma5pIHKOiImc8hbItDxhyRA7LEEg1ulyBQdK0RM/edit?gid=159628323#gid=159628323).

-You can view the Actual Gantt Chart for the project timeline [here](#https://docs.google.com/spreadsheets/d/16v3bma5pIHKOiImc8hbItDxhyRA7LEEg1ulyBQdK0RM/edit?gid=1929132487#gid=1929132487).
+You can view the Actual Gantt Chart for the project timeline ~~[here](#https://docs.google.com/spreadsheets/d/16v3bma5pIHKOiImc8hbItDxhyRA7LEEg1ulyBQdK0RM/edit?gid=1929132487#gid=1929132487).~~

 ## KPI's
 In this section, we present the completion of the KPIs and how the calculations have been performed: